udexon/Hydergraph/README.md

 6. Get search results in a web spreadsheet, which itself is programmable.

+To summarize this article with an easy to understand application example:

+- Imagine the ubiquitous Google search box is turned into a spreadsheet application, where users have total read/write access to the database, and may write their own customized search algorithms.

 7. It takes a finite time t0 for programmer P0 to convince programmer P1 to believe in this vision, to be called Phosway.
 Let t_i be the time taken for programmer P_i to convince programmer P_{i+1}.
 So we hope that t_i < t_{i+1} is true.